Drope v. Missouri: Circumstances

 After Drope was indicted in 1969 for the rape of his wife, he filed a motion for a continuance requesting psychiatric evaluation and treatment.
 Attached to his motion was a psychiatric report recommending psychiatric treatment.
 This motion was denied and the case went to trial.
 Drope's wife testimony confirmed Drope's strange behavior described in the psychiatric report.
 She also testified that Drope had tried to kill her prior to trial.
 On day two of the trial, Drope shot himself in an attempted suicide and was hospitalized.
 Although he was absent in court, the trial court denied a motion for a mistrial on the grounds that his absence was voluntary and therefore the trial should continue.
 The jury found Drope guilty and sentenced him to life imprisonment.
 Drope filed a motion for a new trial on the grounds the trial court erred in continuing the trial when no evidence was offered to support that his absence was voluntary.
 This motion was denied based on the finding that his absence was voluntary.

 The Missouri Supreme Court affirmed the decision.
 It also held that the trial court's denial of the motion for a continuance was not an abuse of judicial discretion.
 Drope's subsequent motion to vacate the conviction and sentence, alleging, among other things, that his constitutional rights had been violated both by the court's failure to order a pretrial psychiatric evaluation and by the trial court's continuing the trial to its completion in his absence, was denied.

 The Missouri Court of Appeals also affirmed, holding that neither the psychiatric evaluation attached to Drope's motion for a continuance nor his wife's testimony raised reasonable doubt as to his competence to proceed to trial.
-It further held that Drope's suicide attempt failed to create a reasonable doubt as to his competence and that he had not demonstrated any inadequacy in the legal procedures protecting his rights.
+It further held that Drope's suicide attempt did not create a reasonable doubt as to his competence and that he had not demonstrated any inadequacy in the legal procedures protecting his rights.
 The court also affirmed the trial court's finding that his absence from the trial was voluntary.

 Drope petitioned the U.S. Supreme Court on a writ of certiorari which the court granted based on Drope's claims that he was deprived of due process of law by the failure of the trial court to order a competency examination to evaluate his competence to stand trial and also regarding the continuation in the defendant's absence of his trial for a capital offense.